 1. Will my therapist(s) communicate with my doctor?

 Yes.
-Every patient requires a physician’s script before beginning a therapy program.
+Every patient requires a physician’s script before beginning therapy.
 All evaluations will be sent to your referring physician and any other physicians that you wish to have your child’s information.
 Please note that you may also have copies of any of your child’s information.
 Daily notes and progress notes will be sent to your physician periodically and can be sent upon request from you or your physician as needed.
 Phone calls to physicians regarding your child can be made as needed.
 At Westside, we believe in comprehensive care and we are happy to talk to anyone that can help us achieve the best outcomes for your child.

 2. Can I stay with my child during their session?